czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 A hopothesis: maybe elliptical units are only good in the first few layers because the input distribution is somewhat Gaussian.

+Training some new models...

+# Sat 16 Nov

+Working on "related work" section, results start coming in...

+Examined maxfit training: the regularization loss decreases at a stable speed, suggesting that the boundary is not tight yet.
+Perhaps I start regularization too late (epoch 52, because of difficulty in training in some previous version of the code) or regularization is still too weak.

+Updated the script to start regularization since the very first epoch.
+Retraining a few models.